abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 minor decisions, he manages to put into place various minor conditions that make the murder a real possibility.
-He goes from thinking that murdering the woman is ridiculous to feeling like he has no choice in the matter—he has to commit the act—and he does.
+He goes from thinking that murdering the woman is ridiculous to feeling like he has no choice in the matter.
+He has to commit the act and so he does.
 It’s like setting in motion an avalanche: a little movement here, a little there, doing this, doing that—then all of a sudden those seemingly minor conditions come together and produce a catastrophic result.

 So it behooves us to reflect on the little choices we make, the small, moment-by-moment decisions triggered throughout the day by the various